shree016/About/README.md

 # 💫 About Me:
 I am a final-year BCA student with a strong foundation in Core Java, currently advancing in the MERN stack and cloud computing.
 Passionate about software development, I thrive on challenges and continuous learning.
-My goal is to contribute to innovative and impactful projects in the tech industry..
+My goal is to contribute to innovative and impactful projects in the tech industry...

 ## 🌐 Socials: